-College is most of high school student’s sweet escape.
+College is most high school student’s sweet escape.
 It is such an exciting place where you can widen your horizon and explore more of your interest.
 But, take note, it’s not always going to be fun.
 A college student’s life is busy, balancing your academic life and social life is no joke when you have a full workload.
-Thus, it all boils down on how you stay organized despite your busy college life.
+Thus, it all boils down to how you stay organized despite your busy college life.

 Being organized will help you adapt to the transition between high school to college life.
 Not only that, it will help you maintain your sanity and will also help you with your academics.
 A study showed that the reason for students’ problems like late work, unpreparedness, and lax attitudes, has a relation to the students’ organizational method or the lack thereof.
-If you are terrible in organizing, do not worry for this is only the start for you.
+If you are terrible at organizing, do not worry for this is only the start for you.
 Find out how to stay organized and on top of things amidst the demanding life of a college student.

 Keep a Calendar

 Do not rely on your brain alone.
-Schedule of classes in college are different from when you are in high school.
-Not to mention the projects you have to do, its due dates, appointments, etc. Keeping all that information in mind will only cause you stress.
+The schedule of classes in college is different from when you are in high school.
+Not to mention the projects you have to do, their due dates, appointments, etc. Keeping all that information in mind will only cause you stress.
 Rather than remembering it all, write everything down in a calendar.
-You can use either a digital calendar, where you can bring everywhere or a wall calendar, where you can see everything in one place.
+You can use either a digital calendar, where you can bring everywhere, or a wall calendar, where you can see everything in one place.

 Here are some significant events in a semester you have to write in your calendar as listed by collegeinfogeek.com.